LP-THE-CODER/Movie_Character_Breakdown/README.md

 - `networkx`
 - `transformers`

-## 📝 License
+## License

 This project is licensed under the MIT License.
 See the [LICENSE](License) file for details.

-## 🤝 Contributing
+## Contributing

-Contributions are welcome!
+We welcome contributions to this project!
 Please fork the repository and submit a pull request with your changes.